Supporting Technical and Vocational Education and Training (TVET) Reform

 Title: Supporting technical and vocational education and training (TVET) reform in Pakistan

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: National Vocational & Technical Training Commission (NAVTTC)

-Overall term: 2011 to 2016
+Overall term: 2017 to 2019

-- To improve capacity for the implementation of the reform initiatives, 880 senior and mid-career officers and managers from the provincial Technical Education and Vocational Training Authorities (TEVTAs) have received training in management skills.
-The TEVTAs in Punjab, Sindh and AJK have been awarded ISO certifications.
+- To raise capacity for implementing reform initiatives, 880 senior and mid-career officers and managers from the provincial Technical Education and Vocational Training Authorities (TEVTAs) underwent management skills training.
+The TEVTAs in Punjab, Sindh and AJK have also attained ISO certification.

 - Major events, such as the first-ever International TVET Conference Pakistan in September 2016, have been held to increase the visibility of the programme and of the TVET sector as a whole.
-These events have targeted key players, including politicians, entrepreneurs, opinion-leaders (the media) and decision makers.
+These events have targeted key players, including politicians, entrepreneurs, opinion leaders (the media) and decision-makers.

 - Finally, the programme has also contributed to the development of a donor coordination mechanism for the TVET sector, seeing as – out of all the other donor-backed programmes (e.g. DFID, WB, ILO, etc.) – this programme is the only one that operates nationwide.